INSIDE BURT REYNOLDS’ PRIVATE ESTATE PLAN: WHY HE LEFT HIS SON OUT OF HIS WILL

 This type of estate planning highlights the importance of keeping an estate plan confidential and private.
 By using a trust, there was no probate meaning there is no way for third parties to gather information about the estate plan itself.
 Additionally, by creating a trust, Burt Reynolds was able to take care of himself in his remaining years and was able to provide for his loved ones after his death.

 We cannot stress the importance of having a well-thought-out and written estate plan.
 Losing a loved one is difficult enough for the people we leave behind.
 It becomes more difficult when there is little or no estate planning in place.
-No matter where you are on your estate planning journey, The Law Offices of DuPont and Blumesntiel can help.
-Contact us today and ask about our estate planning services.
+No matter where you are on your estate planning journey, The Law Offices of DuPont and Blumenstiel can help.
+Call us today at 614-389-9711 and ask about our estate planning services.